BAmercury/ActiveCooler/README.md

     - Exposed parameters are defined at the top of the code

+        - MOTOR_MIN, MOTOR_MAX

+        - TEMP_MIN, TEMP_MAX

 3. Error Catching (In both cases, fan is turned off):

     - When sensor's sense wire is disconnected from MCU

-    - When sensor itself is disconnected from ground
+    - When sensor itself is disconnected from ground and power

-4. No error catching for when sensor is disconnected from power
+4. Exposed a parameter (SAMPLING_PERIOD) for changing sensor update rate (In miliseconds)

 ## Wiring Schematic:
 ![alt text](cooler_schem.png "Wiring Guide")